 COA estimates the cost of attending EWU for the regular school year, fall - spring terms.
 COA includes direct costs like tuition/fees and books/supplies.
 COA also includes a modest allowance for indirect costs including room/board, transportation and personal expenses.

 COA will vary based on your state of residency, whether or not you live with your parents, your student level (undergraduate or graduate) and the number of credits for which you are enrolled.
 COA elements, except tuition, are based on state wide averages.
-Tuition is the COA value changing the most from school to school.
+Tuition is the COA value which will vary the most from school to school.

 Many financial aid sources are limited, so funding is awarded on a first-come, first-served basis to those eligible.
 You may not be considered for all financial aid programs if you miss the EWU priority consideration date of February 1.
 Regardless of when you apply for financial aid, if you meet the qualifications for Pell grant and student loans, you will still have access to these resources.